purs3lab/HandlERR/clang/docs/checkedc/3C/INSTALL.md

 (TODO: Review?)

-For OS X Catalina, you have to add `-DDEFAULT_SYSROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk` to the `cmake` command; add it just after the `-DLLVM_ENABLE...` flags.
+On some OS X versions, you have to add `-DDEFAULT_SYSROOT=/Library/Developer/CommandLineTools/SDKs/MacOSX.sdk` to the `cmake` command; add it just after the `-DLLVM_ENABLE...` flags.
 You also need to make sure that the XCode developer command-line tools are installed, per [this thread](https://github.com/Homebrew/homebrew-core/issues/20791).
 Go to https://developer.apple.com/download/more/, log in with your Apple Developer ID, and download "Command Line Tools for Xcode 11.3.1".
 Then, enable these by invoking (from the command line), `sudo xcode-select -r`.

 ## CR/LF issues